karinamonetti/karinamonetti/README.md

 <h1>
-    ¡Hi!
-I'm Kari 🌺 and I'm a Web Developer
+    Hi!
+I'm Kari 🌺 and I'm a Web Developer 👩‍💻
 </h1>